Skip to main content

 Note

-In some scenarios, it can be required to store non-string logon parameters.
-If a persistent object is used as a logon parameter, you can store the string representation of its BaseObject.Oid property, or anther property that has a unique value (e.g. PermissionPolicyUser.UserName).
-The code below illustrates how to support the ICustomObjectSerialize interface in the CustomLogonParameters class demonstrated in the How to: Use Custom Logon Parameters and Authentication topic.
+In some scenarios, you may need to store non-string logon parameters.
+If a persistent object is used as a logon parameter, you can store the string representation of its BaseObject.Oid property or another property that has a unique value (for example, PermissionPolicyUser.UserName).

 You can handle the XafApplication.LastLogonParametersRead, XafApplication.LastLogonParametersReading and XafApplication.LastLogonParametersWriting events to customize the process of saving and loading the logon parameters, instead of the approach described in this topic.
 Additionally, you can use custom settings storage by handling the XafApplication.CreateCustomLogonParameterStore event.